AJLambda/Sprint-Challenge--Testing/README.md

    Test driven development a process where tests are built first to ensure the code is working as purposed.
 TDD is intended to help us plan and think out how our code should behave in a more precise manner, it should result in better quality code.
 TDD also should help errors that may occur in the future and regressions to former state.

-   I think that it may be somewhat of a burden for smaller projects and it interfere with time constraints.
+   I think that it may be somewhat of a burden for smaller projects and it may interfere with time constraints.
 However, I do see the benefit in some use cases, it seems to be especially effective when code is used over a long period.

 1) Mention three types of automated tests.